brainchen98/Team-PI-2014/README.md

 Qualified to represent Australia in the Junior competition of Robocup in Brazil 2014.

 **2014**
+- Robocup Junior Regionals 1st place
 - Robocup Junior Queensland 1st place
-- Robocup Junior Australia x place
+- Robocup Junior Australia 1st place

+Qualified to represent Australia in the Junior competition of Robocup in Hefei, China 2015.

 ###Our Goal(s)
-- To achieve 1st in Robocup Junior Australia 2014
+- To be the first Australian team to ever get into the finals
 - To achieve 1st in Robocup Internationals
+- To achieve 1st in Robocup Australia